 State Unemployment (SUTA) tax

 Just like your FUTA tax, state unemployment tax (or SUTA) is an employer tax in most states—so you pay the entire amount.
 The key difference between federal and state unemployment tax is the rate.
 While FUTA tax uses a standard 6% rate, SUTA tax varies (sometimes widely) from one state to the next.

 In many states, the government bases your SUTA tax rate on how long you’ve been an employer and your industry, so it can change from year to year.
 Your state government will let you know what your SUTA rate will be at the beginning of each year.

 Similar to FICA taxes, once an employee earns a set amount of wages for the year, you stop paying SUTA taxes on any additional wages.
-This maximum threshold (called the wage base) is very different across states, so be sure to find out your state’s wage basexdwruyvzavaaxtuavurzxucvcuyxxexzdavccf so you can plan and budget accordingly.
+This maximum threshold (called the wage base) is very different across states, so be sure to find out your state’s wage base so you can plan and budget accordingly.

 Many local cities, towns, and municipalities also charge their own taxes on your employee payroll.
 These vary a lot in the type and amount of local tax depending on where you do business and where your employees pay their taxes.
 For example, large metro areas like Chicago and New York City come with more local taxes, including payroll.

 Local payroll taxes can fall into a lot of categories—and most are withholding taxes paid by your employees.
 Some of the most common include:

 - School board,

 To figure out if your city charges local income and payroll taxes, check out The Balance’s list.